0x3b33/reports/codeHawks/2023-07-beedles/report.md

 ```

-## [H-02] Front runnig the first deposit on stake yealds the whole WETH amount
+## [H-02] Front running the first deposit on stake yealds the whole WETH amount

 ## Summary